 That makes the 0% APR on a business card earning 2% cash back a very strong offer.

-Will you signup for the American Express® Blue Business Cash Card?
+Will you apply for the American Express® Blue Business Cash Card?